xdr34m/db2syslog/README.md

 # db2syslog
-CLI that reads DB Table and forwards rows to syslog <br>
+Golang CLI that reads DB Table and forwards rows to syslog <br>
 read&write needed, so it can mark processed rows in the table

 # supported DBs